ibm-cloud-docs/data-virtualization/encryption.md

 # Data security and encryption
 {: #encryption}

-The Data Virtualization service has security built into all levels of its architecture.
+The {{site.data.keyword.dv_short}} service has security built into all levels of its architecture.
 {: shortdesc}

 The following methods are used to secure your data:
 -  The default keys are managed by [Key Protect](/docs/key-protect?topic=key-protect-importing-keys).
 Bring-your-own-key [(BYOK)](/docs/Db2onCloud?topic=Db2onCloud-key-protect-v2) for encryption is also available through Key Protect integration.
 - Data in motion is encrypted through SSL/TLS.
 The current supported version of this encryption is TLS 1.2.
-- All Data Virtualization storage is provided on storage encrypted by using AES-256 encryption.
+- All {{site.data.keyword.dv_short}} storage is provided on storage encrypted by using AES-256 encryption.
 - Backplane network connectivity is supported through {{site.data.keyword.cloud}} Service Endpoints

 Administrators can make encrypted connections mandatory.
 For more information, see [SSL connectivity](/docs/Db2onCloud?topic=Db2onCloud-ssl_support).